Empowering people living with pain to explore alternatives

 See campaign resources on the next page and more on the website: https://www.flippinpain.co.uk/resources/

-“Firstly, I would like to thank MLCSU for the level of support and cooperation that has been critical to ensuring the completion of the objectives for this project.
+“Firstly, I would like to thank NHS ML for the level of support and cooperation that has been critical to ensuring the completion of the objectives for this project.

 “There were multiple engagement events as outcomes for the ICB.
 There was an underlying stakeholder engagement need, and meetings were undertaken to ensure any early barriers to the objectives were identified and solutions were created.
 Despite setbacks out of our control we were able to work collaboratively to achieve our aims.